Jarvis-Bot/Jarvis-Core/README.md

 	@NAMEBOT : next birthday               => Steve Adam will be the next one, on 7th october !
 	@NAMEBOT : reminder buy milk @ 18:00   => I will remind you to buy milk at 18:00

-## Modules
+## Plugins

-You'll be able to create your own modules.
+You'll be able to create your own Plugins.
 I'm still thinking about the architecture.
 It should be really simple for you, developpers.